 There are many factors that cause jaw pain and its ability to function properly:

-Bad posture causes forward head positioning, which puts a strain on the muscles, disk, and ligaments of the Temporo-Mandibular Joint (TMJ).
-The jaw is forced to rest in an opened position, and the chewing muscles become overused.
+- Bad Posture: Bad posture causes forward head positioning, which puts a strain on the muscles, disk, and ligaments of the Temporo-Mandibular Joint (TMJ).
+The jaw is forced to rest in an open position, and the chewing muscles become overused.

 How Can Physical Therapy Help TMJ/TMD?